- 1 About NBFC as per RBI Act

 The working and operations of an NBFC are governed within the framework of the Reserve Bank of India (RBI) Amendment Act, 1997, by RBI.
 Section 45-IA provides that no NBFC shall start or carry on the activities of Non- Banking Financial Institution (NBFI) without obtaining a Certificate of Registration (CoR) issued by RBI.

 The first step is to establish a new Company (Private Limited or Public Limited) under the Companies Act.
 The minimum Net Owned Fund (NOF) should be Rs.
-2 crore.
+2 crores.
 An Application to RBI for CoR has to be made.
 RBI will conduct due diligence and will issue this certificate before you should commence business.

 Chapter III-B of the RBI Act governs the provisions relating to NBFC.